Does Homeowners Insurance Cover Earthquakes?

 Allstate is best overall due to its discounts that can lower your premium, its variety of add-on options and insurance products, and its easy claims process.

-Allstate’s homeowners insurance allows you to add earthquake coverage to your existing policy easily.
+Allstate’s homeowner's insurance allows you to add earthquake coverage to your existing policy easily.

 You don’t have to worry if the insurer will pay out if you file a claim for earthquake damage.

-Allstate offers earthquake insurance nationwide, including in California.
+Allstate offers earthquake insurance nationwide.

 And, unlike other earthquake policies, Allstate covers structures on your property, such as pergolas, fences, sheds, and detached garages.